-Dong Zhou was born in 1992 in Shanghai.
-Although from her great grandfather, all generations of her family play traditional Chinese Sizhu Music, she learnt piano from 3 and violin from 9 and played in orchestra from 12.
-She had her BA in electroacoustic music composition in Shanghai Conservatory and M.A. in multimedia composition in Hamburg University of Music and names Qiangbin Chen and Yi Qin as her most significant former mentors.
-As a composer and multimedia artist, she always tries to create different spaces and layers of sound and combine different languages of art to fully express her point of view and imagination.
+Dong Zhou (no pronouns/she) was born in 1992 in Shanghai.
+Although from Zhou’s great grandfather all generations of her family play traditional Chinese Sizhu Music, she learnt piano from 3 and violin from 9 and played in the orchestra from 12.
+Zhou gained her B. A. in electroacoustic music composition in Shanghai Conservatory and M.A. in multimedia composition in Hamburg University of Music and Drama and names Qiangbin Chen, Yi Qin, Georg Hajdu, and Elmar Lampson as her most significant former mentors.

-Apart from composition, she has also strong interest in literature, sociology and performance art.
-She won the second prize in “New Concept” Chinese Youth Literature Contest in 2013 and worked as a trainee editor in Shanghai Writer’s Association.
+Apart from composition, Zhou has also strong interest in literature, sociology, and performance art.
+Zhou won the second prize in “New Concept” Chinese Youth Literature Contest in 2013 and worked as a trainee editor in Shanghai Writer’s Association.
 In middle school, Zhou took drama lessons for three years and worked as the leader of the drama club.
 As a performer, Zhou performed with different groups and bands in Shanghai, Daegu, and different cities in Europe.
 In 2020 Zhou produced two solo performances: “Dreams of the Socialist Girl” (Lichthof Theater) and “#pajamaopera Solo Remix” (online).
 Currently, Zhou is doing a doctoral study in Aesthetics and Culture of Digital Media at Leuphana University under professor Dr. Rolf Großmann’s supervision.